A Brief History Lesson

 Both of those statements are bullshit of the worse kind, and, in America, they’re all types of bullshit we’re fed daily.
 Black people, we need to realize that white domination and systematic racism is at the very foundation of this country.
 The education system was never designed to fully empower or educate black children.
 Over 160 years ago, it was illegal for a black person to know how to read or write, let alone know how to solve an equation.

-White people also need to realize that for every black person who makes it out of their poor neighborhood, they’re 100 more who don’t make it out and continue to endure the cycle of poverty.
+White people also need to realize that for every black person who makes it out of their miserable neighborhood, they’re 100 more who don’t make it out and continue to endure the cycle of poverty.
 We’re mis-educated and undervalued at the first day of school because of skin color and class background.
-College and graduate school is far beyond the reach of low-income people without taking on a boatload of student debt.
+College and graduate school are far beyond the reach of low-income people without taking on a boatload of student debt.
 Unfortunately, many low-income people forgo college due to the high tuition cost and lack of accessible pell grants.
-In addition, black people with degrees still have a higher rate of unemployment than their white counterparts.
+Also, black people with degrees still have a higher rate of unemployment than their white counterparts.

 White people, even the poor ones, in cities and rural regions of this country have a leg up since day one due to our racial caste system.
 The government helped a lot of white men after World War II with the G.I.
 Bill and housing grants.
 Black people were systematically excluded from the middle-class boom of the 1940-60s.
 That history is laid out beautifully by author Ta-Neshisi Coates in his breakthrough article “The Case for Reparations.”
 Those folks that do “make it out” had a lot of luck and good people in their life, and they still don’t have it easy.
 When we black people go into professions or fields to give back to our communities, we face so many obstacles.